 What to do after arrival

 Even the airport seemed awfully quiet even though I didn’t arrive at an odd hour.
-There’s no Uber or any similar apps in Laos, and there aren’t any public buses connecting the airport to the centre of the city.
-However, the airport isn’t very far from the city centre- only around 6km, so the cab doesn’t cost a lot.
+There’s no Uber or any similar apps in Laos, and there aren’t any public buses connecting the airport to the center of the city.
+However, the airport isn’t very far from the city center- only around 6km, so the cab doesn’t cost a lot.
 The only way to get one is to pre-book it at the airport.
-You can do this at the stands right next to the exit.
+You can do this in the stands right next to the exit.

-Most hostels have a lot of solo travellers visiting them and you can arrange your transportation to near-by sights for a really good price if you are a guest.
+Most hostels have a lot of solo travelers visiting them and you can arrange your transportation to near-by sights for a really good price if you are a guest.
 One day trips to Buddha Park and Long Kor cave cost around 100,000 Kips ($12 USD).
-After settling down in the hostel, I took the advice of most travellers and went straight to the Mekong Riverside.
+After settling down in the hostel, I took the advice of most travelers and went straight to the Mekong Riverside.

 The Mekong Riverside